-INSUFFICIENTLY COMPILED PROGRAM
+INSUFFICIENTLY COMPILED PROGRAM IN UNIT s1

-An IHB control number (250B) was encountered in an NRF file, indicating that errors occurred during program compilation.
+An IHB control number (250B) was encountered in the specified NRF unit in a file being loaded, indicating that errors occurred during program compilation.

 LOADER TABLE OVERFLOW

 Too many labels have been defined.
 The segment must be reloaded, and before the loader table overflows, the entries that are no longer needed should be removed with the KILL-ENTRIES command.
 Alternatively, the loading may be terminated prematurely with CLOSE-SEGMENT (ignoring the error message - the command must be specified twice), and restarted with APPEND-SEGMENT.